mercadopago/devsite-docs/guides/plugins/woocommerce/instalation.en.md

 3. Search for **Mercado Pago payments for WooCommerce** and click on **Install** **now**.
 4. After the installation, click on **Activate**.

 Done!
-The module is now activated and you can configure your integration.
+The module is now activated, and you can configure your integration.

 ![Plugin automatic installation](/images/woocomerce/en_plugin_installation_auto.gif)